secretGeek/til/concepts/regression_to_the_mean.md

-# regression to the mean?
+# Regression to the mean?

 Had a fantastic start to the day?